top of page

 How do domains work?

-When you type a domain name into your browser, a request goes out to DNS servers.
-These servers look up the IP address tied to the domain and forward your request to the “name servers,” which are managed by your web hosting provider.
-Once the correct IP is found, it connects to the web server that hosts the site’s files.
-The server then sends the requested data back to your browser, making it all happen in just a few seconds.
+When you type a domain name in your browser, DNS servers find the matching IP address and send your request to the “name servers,” managed by your web hosting provider.
+The name servers connect to the web server hosting the site, and the data is sent back to your browser—all in seconds.

 How do domain names work?
 DNS process